jemmy512/book-notes/SE/refactoring-2.md

     // client
     manager = aPerson.department.manager;
     ```
-    There is no absolute reason why I should either hide a delegate or remove a middle man—particular circumstances suggest which approach to take, and reasonable people can differ on what works best.
+    There is no absolute reason why I should either hide a delegate or remove a middle man - particular circumstances suggest which approach to take, and reasonable people can differ on what works best.

 ## Substitute Algorithm